hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 Please see the [Spring Integration section](#spring-integration) for more information on Hazelcast-Spring integration.

-## Dynamically Adding Configuration on a Cluster
+## Dynamically Adding Data Structure Configuration on a Cluster

 As described above, Hazelcast can be configured in a declarative or programmatic way; configuration must be completed before starting a Hazelcast member and this configuration cannot be altered at runtime, thus we refer to this as _static_ configuration.

-Starting with Hazelcast 3.9, it is possible to dynamically add certain configuration elements at runtime; these can be added by invoking one of the `Config.add*Config` methods on the `Config` object obtained from a running member's `HazelcastInstance.getConfig()` method.
+Starting with Hazelcast 3.9, it is possible to dynamically add configuration for certain data structures at runtime; these can be added by invoking one of the `Config.add*Config` methods on the `Config` object obtained from a running member's `HazelcastInstance.getConfig()` method.
 For example:

 ```
 Config config = new Config():